davidekete/x402-Teller/README.md

 Self-hosted payment facilitator for x402 with dashboard.

 X402-Teller is a complete solution for running your own x402 payment facilitator.
-It lets API sellers and content providers accept payments on-chain (Solana & EVM) without relying on third-party facilitators like Coinbase.
+It lets API sellers and content providers accept payments on-chain (Solana) without relying on third-party facilitators like Coinbase.

 **What you get:**

 - Self-hosted payment verification and settlement
-- Multi-chain support (Solana, Base, and other EVM networks)
+- Solana support (mainnet and devnet)
 - Transaction dashboard with analytics and history
 - Wallet-based authentication (Solana Sign-In)
 - Framework adapters for Express